Fgc17/dotsafe/docs/thoughts.md

 Reloading locally is easy: setup IPC communication in the spawn method, watch '.env' files and re-assign the process.env object when anything happens.

-However ghings get trickier when it comes to handling changes that happen in the cloud.
+However things get trickier when it comes to handling changes that happen in the cloud.

-At first glance we can think of some stuff: http servers, tunnels, webhooks, extra configs, built-in tunnels or even "let's forget this feature".
+At first glance we can think of some stuff: http servers, tunnels, webhooks, extra configs, built-in tunnels and even "let's forget this feature".

-But I really wanted to make this work, what could possibly be cooler than changing a secret in the vercel panel and causing a type error in my vscode window.
+Still I really wanted to make this work, what could possibly be cooler than changing a secret in the infisical panel and causing a type error in my vscode window.

+One of the most important things here to me is to not create a library that feels _bloated_ with hundreds of options, so I made things as simple as possible.
-So I made things as simples a possible, the only configuration needed is a `--port` option in the `dotsafe run`.

-If this option is specified, we spin up a single endpoint server with the nodejs http module.
+The only configuration needed is a `--port` option in the `dotsafe run`, in case it is specified, we spin up a single endpoint server with the nodejs http module.

 For exposing the endpoint we need tunneling, I considered a function in the config file that would use tunneling libraries like [localtunnel](https://github.com/localtunnel/localtunnel).

 Yet, this approach doesn’t fit every use case.
 Not all tunneling libraries offer a Node.js API, so it’s better to let users handle tunneling themselves.

 After spinning up the local server, setting up the tunnel and configuring the webhook in the secret manager, the environments will reload the same way as they do locally: via IPC and re-assigning the process.env object.

+It seems everything is fine now, right?
+Not quite.

+What about secret managers that do not provide webhook functionality?

+Usually, these are the ones that _have_ secret managers rather than being secret managers themselves, such as vercel, railway, trigger.dev, etc.

+For this unfortunate case, I'm afraid there isn't going to be a dotsafe vscode extension providing a reload button.

+But there will surely be a `dotsafe reload` command that can be executed on a second terminal and tell the `dotsafe run` process to reload without restarting.

 ## My thoughts on t3-env and dotsafe